avitsidis/csharp-training/README.md

 As the dashboard will be available in a web application you have to implement a Dashboard rest service.

-### 2.2: number of consultant without a mission
+### 2.1: number of consultant without a mission
 You must provide the number of consultants that do not have an active mission at the moment.

-### 2.2: Number of hired employee each years
-You must provide a map where key is year and value is the number of employee hired that year
-optionnal: If there is no employee we want an item in the map with value 0
+TIPS: Unemployed = No mission at all or all missions done.

 ### 2.2: Top 5 clients
-Provide biggest clients in terms of current mission number.
+Provide biggest clients in terms of current active mission number.

-### 2.2: 3 Newest missions
+### 2.3: 3 Newest missions
 Provide the 3 latest missions.
 You must provide:
 Consultant FullName, Customer Name, Customer country, Mission Start Date